 Some say social media has sparked an "age of perfectionism".
 Do you think we place unrealistic expectations on ourselves?

 Women do, especially.
 Again, we’re trained from childhood to please and accommodate, and perfectionism is the logical consequence of that.
-It’s also a matter of control, isn’t it?
-The world is in a bad state and we’re pretty much helpless to do much beyond donating to international relief organizations and voting for the least shady politicians on the ballot, but at least we can strive for order and constancy in our own lives…right?
+It’s also a matter of control.
+The world is in a bad state, and we’re pretty much helpless to do much beyond donating to international relief organisations and voting for the least shady politicians on the ballot.
+Still, at least we can strive for order and constancy in our own lives…right?

 Only to a point.
 Self-determination is a powerful thing, but a commitment to sanity often requires flexibility in responding to what, in reality, is not at all within your control.

 How can we break out of these negative mindsets?

 I learnt this from Eckhart Tolle: it’s a matter of training yourself to notice when you’re stuck in a negative thought spiral – becoming an observer of your thoughts, thereby gaining some objectivity – and gently leading yourself out of the loop (again and again, as many times as is necessary).